 Stephanie Yan

-Stephanie Yan, CPA, has more than 20 years of public accounting experience providing audit, accounting and general business consulting services.
-Before coming to GHJ in 2004, Stephanie spent three years working in corporate accounting for both privately held and public companies.
-Her industry…Learn More
+Stephanie Yan, CPA, is GHJ's Private Foundation Practice Leader and has more than 20 years of public accounting experience providing audit, accounting and general business consulting services.
+Before coming to GHJ in 2004, Stephanie spent three years working in corporate accounting for both…Learn More